Arazm1/Ohjelmistotuotantoprojekti-1-TX00EY27-3009/readme.md

 Then replace the placeholder values with your own database configuration:

-There is a .env-sample file you can use.
-Create a new .env file with the similar structure and replace the sample values with your own.
+At the end, the .env file should look something like this with your own values:

 ```.env
 DB_URL="jdbc:mysql://localhost:3306/sep2_week3hw"